 Even if math isn't your favorite subject you can succeed in high school math.

 This article will identify what is holding back your student and show you how to help them past it.

 Math Struggles Are Common

-First, understand that high school math classes poses challenges for all students.
+First, understand that high school math classes pose challenges for all students.